PanicStation.org

 Do not do these things

-- Do not post or forward images of your passport (even “cropped”) to anyone who doesn’t strictly need it.
+• Do not post or forward images of your passport, even cropped images, to anyone who does not strictly need them.

-- Do not email/DM your passport scan again “to check” or “to compare” unless it’s required and you fully trust the recipient.
+• Do not email or message your passport scan again to “check” or “compare” unless it is required and you trust the route and recipient.

 What to do now

-- Secure your passport and stop further copying.
+1. Secure your passport and stop further copying.
 Put it somewhere only you control.
-If a business is holding it “for later”, ask for it back immediately.
+If a business is holding it “for later”, ask for it back now.

-- Protect your UK credit identity.
-If you can, set up UK credit file alerts/monitoring.
-If you believe your identity is at heightened ongoing risk, consider Cifas Protective Registration (this can trigger extra checks when services are applied for in your name).
+6. Protect your UK credit identity if the risk feels higher than routine copying.
+Consider credit file alerts or monitoring.
+If your identity is at heightened risk, Cifas Protective Registration may add extra checks when services are applied for in your name, but genuine applications can take longer.

 What can wait

-- You do not need to decide right now whether to replace your passport if it’s still safely in your possession and there’s no sign of misuse.
+• You do not need to decide right now whether to replace your passport if it is still safely in your possession and there is no sign of misuse.

-- You do not need to contact multiple agencies at once if nothing suspicious has happened yet — focus on securing the document, tightening account/credit protections, and recording details.
+• You do not need to contact every agency at once if nothing suspicious has happened.

 Important reassurance